An Oceans 11 Trap remix for Dennys

 This beat out 37 tracks.
 Me n Rei doodling in the studio.
 Those drums are one mic, loads of distortion and one take.
 And Rei is a first class bass player.

-This also just found a home in Drive, She Said.
+This also just found a home in Amateur Night, movie.
 My friend Alicia Angeles on the vocal mic.
 I did offer to do a ‘clean’ version of this, and also to give it a clean title, because, after all it is an Ashley Tisdale movie.
 I’ve written music for her before and she’s covered a couple of my tracks, and her fanbase are all minors.
 No dice, though.
 Well, maybe they’re going to use a bit of the track that has no cussing.
 If they can find two seconds that has no cussing in it, that is.
 Still, nice placement.
 Thanks Andy.

 Nice way to end a Friday afternoon.
 My favorite Music House in Chicago just sold “Late”, again.
 Jim’s sold this several times.
 I don’t know what it’s for this time, and I really don’t care.
 And strangely I don’t have an instrumental of it, so Jim’s been selling the vocal version and I think they use the instrumental bits in the track.
 I should think so too, cause it’s a really sad song.
 Good mix, though, and a great drum track from Ravi.
 Oh shit, that reminds me, I’ll have to cut him in.
 Damn, haha, cause I’m thinking about buying this: Ferrari Modena with custom fiber glass bass box housing 3 subs.
 A pimp ass stereo on white chrome wheels in other words.

 And this is from way back, “Late” again, for Bank of America.
 2008, I think, yeh, just after the crash, so banks were trying to be endearing and… ‘yes, we understand your pain, and we care, and your debt is safe with us’.
 Whoever the supervisor was, on this, was spot on, cause this track is about extreme loss.
 No joke.